delabassee/odl2021-lab/step/records.md

 </copy>
 ```

+💡 Make sure that this new dependency is also defined in the project's Pom.xml.

 Compile the application and test it again (ex. http://{public-ip-address}:8080/speakers), it now works!

 You can notice that using Records leads to a more concise, more readable code when it comes to model data aggregates!
 Moreover, as more frameworks add support for Records, (ex.
 Jackson), this will lead to simpler and cleaner Java code.